Italian Republic is located in the south of the European Continent, with a population of 58,090,681, making it the 23rd

 Vatican City (Holy See)

-Novare- my godmother
+Novare- Abi's godmother

-Janice named one of
+Janice named one a

-her daughters for here!
+daughter for here!

 Ostranto- Italy's